efJerryYang/chatgpt-cli/README.md

 # ChatGPT CLI

 ChatGPT CLI is a command-line interface tool that connects to the ChatGPT language model using OpenAI's official API key.
-With markdown support, it allows users to structure their inputs in a readable and well-organized format for future reference.
-Additionally, the tool saves conversations in JSON format and can be loaded when starting the tool.
+With markdown support, it allows you to structure the inputs in a readable and well-organized format for future reference.

+Additionally, the tool saves conversations in JSON format and can be loaded when it starts.

+A simple demo here:

 ![demo](demo/Screenshot_20230302_222757.png)